Jonathan Glazer’s UNDER THE SKIN

 I have a fairly high tolerance for ambiguity and very much enjoyed this intriguing movie.

 I’ve always been impressed with Scarlett Johansson’s acting talent and at the same time somewhat mystified by her “glamour” image.
-In this film she has several nude scenes but even when they (sort of) involve sex the real focus is on her character’s sometimes fumbling personality as she picks of hapless young men while driving around Scotland.
+In this film she has several nude scenes but even when they (sort of) involve sex the real focus is on her character’s sometimes fumbling personality as she picks up hapless young men while driving around Scotland.

 Johansson’s role here is very different from the one she voiced so effectively in Her.
 Here she plays an alien come to earth who explores what it’s like to travel around as a human.